pcaston/OpenPeerPower.github.io/source/_integrations/recorder.markdown

 ---
 title: Recorder
-description: Instructions on how to configure the data recorder for Home Assistant.
+description: Instructions on how to configure the data recorder for Open Peer Power.
 ha_category:
   - History
 ha_release: pre 0.7